jeflem/ananke/doc/src/container-admins.md

 logout
 ```

-If you are on Windows you may try [PuTTY](https://www.putty.org/).
+If you are on Windows, you may try [PuTTY](https://www.putty.org/).
 Newer variants of Windows 10 (and also Windows 11) provide Linux-like SSH.

 (file-transfer)=
 ## File Transfer